-Huei Tsai, Ph.D., has served as Vice President of Biometrics of the Corporation since June 1998.
+Huei Tsai, Ph.D., has served as Vice President of Biometrics of the Company since the effective time of the 1998 Merger.
 Prior to such time, he held such position with ATI commencing in February 1997.
-Prior to joining ATI, Dr. Tsai was a statistical consultant after retiring from the position of Director of Biometrics and Clinical Information at Ohmeda Pharmaceutical Products Division, a division of The BOC Group.
+Prior to joining ATI, Dr. Tsai was a statistical consultant after retiring from the position of Director of Biometrics and Clinical Information at Ohmeda.
 At Ohmeda, Dr. Tsai was responsible for all statistical, computer operations, database and data coordination.
 From 1994 to 1995, Dr. Tsai was a statistical consultant to a variety of companies, including Janssen Pharmaceutical Company.
-For seventeen years prior to that, Dr. Tsai held a variety of biostatistical positions at the Robert Wood Johnson Pharmaceutical Research Institute and Ortho Pharmaceutical Corporation (both wholly-owned subsidiaries of J&J), including Director of Biostatistics for Clinical Pharmacology.
+For seventeen years prior to that, Dr. Tsai held a variety of biostatistical positions at the Robert Wood Johnson Pharmaceutical Research Institute and Ortho (both wholly-owned subsidiaries of J&J), including Director of Biostatistics for Clinical Pharmacology.
 Dr. Tsai received a B.A. degree in economics from Tunghai University in 1962 and a Ph.D. in mathematical statistics from Oklahoma State University in 1976.

-Thomas E. Wiswell, MD, has served as Vice President of Clinical Research of the Corporation since June 1998 and, prior to that time, held such position with ATI commencing in April 1997.
+Thomas E. Wiswell, M.D., has served as Executive Vice President, Clinical Research and Development since May 1999.
+Previously, he held the position of Vice President of Clinical Research of the Company since the effective time of the 1998 Merger and, prior to that time, held such position with ATI commencing in April 1997.
 Since 1993, he has been a Professor of Pediatrics at Jefferson Medical College at Thomas Jefferson University in Philadelphia, Pennsylvania.
 From 1988 to 1993, he was an Associate Professor of Pediatrics at the F. Edward Herbert School of Medicine in Bethesda, Maryland.
-He retired as a Lieutenant Colonel from the U.S. Army on June 30, 1993 after twenty years on active duty.
+He retired as a Lieutenant Colonel from the U.S. Army in June 1993 after twenty years on active duty.
 Dr. Wiswell is a graduate of the United States Military Academy at West Point and the University of Pennsylvania Medical School.